-Our expert arborist team is in Alberton reguarly doing tree removals, tree pruning, tree lopping and other tree services.
+Our expert arborist team is in Alberton regularly doing tree removals, tree pruning, tree lopping, and other tree services.
 Check out what other Alberton customers have been saying about us, making us the highest-rated Arborists in Alberton !

 |Metric||Rating (1 Low – 10 High)|

 Alberton is a territory of Gold Coast.
 It has a population of only 576 people as per the 2011 Census.
 The suburb is surrounded by Albert River in the west and Logan River in the north.
 Alberton is also farming and at the same time a residential suburb.

 Alberton is named Wobbomerijee originally which means “amalagam”, an Indigenous Australian term that meant Wobum (mud) and Mudtheri (sticky).

 It is said to be German immigrants who first settled in Alberton back in the 1860s.
 In the southern bank near the boundary of Albert and Logan Rivers was a town reserve established in 1865.

 A sugar plantation, The Ageston, on the Logan River was established from 1866 to 1890s in the area which was described before as one of the finest plants in the Moreton District.

 A Lutheran Church was built in Zipfs Road in 1869 in an area which is known as Elkana which means God has created and blessed in a Hebrew term.
 The area was soon named Alberton which was after Prince Albert, the consort to Queen Victoria.
 The name Elkana is still being used as Elkana Road.